zippoobbiz/zippoobbiz.github.io/source/about/index.md

 I am currently learning how to use **Kubernetes** to make product scaling easier.
 If the above list match your needs then do not hesitate to contact me!!
 I am ready for interviews and tests.
 Wish to speak to you soon!
-And sorry about the ads :D :D
+And sorry about the ads.

 Cheers,
 Phillip